 - Confidential Client: Mr. Lee currently represents an individual executive of a pharmaceutical manufacturer in a federal investigation of the manufacturer’s compliance with Good Manufacturing Practices.

-- U.S. ex rel.
-Urbanek v.
-Quest Diagnostics Incorporated: Mr. Lee represented Quest Diagnostics in this FCA case which alleged that the company paid kickbacks to physicians and otherwise violated the Stark law in providing various goods and services to physicians.
-The court dismissed the case on summary judgment in favor of Quest Diagnostics.
+- Anti-Kickback and Stark Case: Mr. Lee represented a large clinical laboratory company in an FCA case which alleged that the company paid kickbacks to physicians and otherwise violated the Stark law in providing various goods and services to physicians.
+The court dismissed the case on summary judgment in favor of the company.
 Reported decisions: 2005 WL 78931 (E.D.Pa.
 Jan.
 12, 2005); 2003 WL 22795324 (E.D.Pa.
 Nov.
 21, 2003).

-- U.S. ex rel.
-LaCorte v.
-SmithKline Beecham, Inc.: Mr. Lee represented SmithKline Beecham Clinical Laboratories in this FCA case in the Eastern District of Pennsylvania alleging that the company fraudulently billed the government for unnecessary laboratory testing.
-The company settled with the government but litigated with three groups of relators who sought a share of the settlement.
-The court dismissed the claims of those relators.
+- Clinical Laboratory Billing Litigation: Mr. Lee represented a major clinical laboratory company in a federal government investigation and related FCA litigation in the Eastern District of Pennsylvania alleging that the company fraudulently billed the government for unnecessary laboratory testing.
+The company settled with the government and three groups of relators but litigated with three other groups of relators who sought a share of the settlement.
+The court dismissed the claims of the other relators.
 In a related case in Louisiana, the court dismissed several of the claims before that case also settled.
+Mr. Lee also represented the company in related litigation with consumers and private insurers that ultimately settled.
 Reported decisions: 149 F.3d 227 (3rd Cir.
 1998); 2000 WL 17838 (E.D.La.
 Jan.
 10, 2000); 2000 WL 222843 (E.D.La.
 Feb.
 23, 2000); 1999 WL 639683 (E.D.La.
 Aug.
 19, 1999).

 United States Court of Appeals for the First Circuit